commontk/dcmjs/README.md

 [...]
 ```

+* Notes:

-* Note that node executables do not have access to the local file system.
-To use dcmjs on a browser see the demos in the gh-pages branch.
+  * Node executables can access the local file system.
+Read [here](#file-io-using-node) for more details.

+  * To use dcmjs on a browser see the demos at http://dcmjs.org/

+  * To learn how to use dcmjs from javascript, see [javascripts/utils.js](https://github.com/commontk/dcmjs.org/blob/gh-pages/javascripts/utils.js#L64-L66) and [dump/index.html](https://github.com/commontk/dcmjs.org/blob/gh-pages/dump/index.html#L18-L39)

 Prerequisites
 -------------